 The data collected will be committing for each of the concerned entities and the SRM will communicate with senior management based on these data.
 As such, senior management is expected to be aware and familiar with this data and ensure an appropriate level of confidence with respect to its accurateness.
 To this end, the completeness and accuracy of reported data needs to be subject to an adequate validation framework.

-NRAs could further specify the requirements for validation (e.g. external audit requirement).
+NRAs could further specify the requirements for validation.
 When the timing for validation interferes with the deadlines set forth in section 3 on the reporting process, the entities shall submit data by the provided deadlines but an updated report could have to be submitted if material changes occur as a result of the formal validation framework.

-While the SRB has made an effort to minimise duplicate reporting, there are still data points requested in the LDR which are already requested in COREP and FINREP reporting.
-The SRB has identified these shared data points in the guidance below and requests that entities ensure that the amounts reported are identical.
+While the SRB has made an effort to minimise duplicate reporting, there are still data points requested in the CFR which may already be reported under COREP or FINREP.
+The SRB has identified these data points in the guidance below.

 Reporting Process

 The reporting frequency for the data is set to a yearly basis, for the situation as it stands at 31 December of each year prior to the reporting.
-For this year, the deadline for submission is set at 30 April 2019.
+The deadline for submission is set at 30 April.

-Notwithstanding these provisions, resolution authorities can request the information at any time they deem necessary and/or deviate from the above reporting date.
-In times of crisis, deadlines might be very close to the reporting date.
-It is recognised that such short deadlines are ambitious and may require individual entities and groups to develop adequate IT tools.
-This is for banks and/or groups to define and determine as appropriate.
+Notwithstanding these provisions, resolution authorities can request the information at any time they deem necessary or deviate from the above reference date.
+In a crisis, deadlines might be very close to the reference date.
+Such short deadlines may require individual entities and groups to develop adequate IT tools.
+This is for banks and groups to define and determine as appropriate.

+The reports shall be provided in XBRL exclusively, based on the relevant extension to the EBA Data Point Model.
+The visuals of templates in Part 2 of this guidance are meant for illustrative purposes only.

 The reports shall be submitted to the NRA of the Banking Union jurisdiction in which the (ultimate) parent entity is incorporated, for all entities in scope.
 Subsequently, the NRA will transmit the report to the SRB.

 SRB Templates and EU Resolution Reporting Templates

-Institutions do not need to complete Template Z.07.01 FUNC1 required to be reported under the relevant Commission Implementing Regulation (henceforth “RESREP” templates).
-As reporting the RESREP templates is a regulatory obligation, and to avoid the need for double reporting, the SRB has inserted an additional worksheet in the SRB spreadsheet, which contains RESREP Template Z.07.01.
-That template will be automatically populated for reports covering a country (“MS CFTs”) when banks fill the SRB critical functions template.
-Institutions should nevertheless verify that the information thereby included in Z.07.01 is indeed correct and in line with the reporting requirements outlined in the Implementing Regulation.
+European Commission Implementing Regulation (EU) 2018/1624 of 23 October 2018 laying down implementing technical standards with regard to procedures and standard forms and templates for the provision of information for the purposes of resolution plans for credit institutions and investment firms requires credit institutions to submit a number of templates (“CIR Templates”) yearly.
+This implementing regulation repeals Commission Implementing Regulation (EU) 2016/1066.

+Commission Implementing Regulation (EU) 2018/1624 governs the data banks should report and according to which specifications (“minimum procedural and technical reporting requirements”) it shall be delivered to NRAs.
+These specifications are part of the EBA Data Point Model, which contains all data definitions and validation rules required to submit the templates.

+Institutions do not need to complete CIR Template Z.07.01 FUNC1, which is completed through the SRB Critical Functions Report.

-Once the SRB critical functions templates have been filled, banking groups should provide a mapping to individual entities in the RESREP template (07.02 FUNC2).
-The SRB and RESREP templates should complement each other.
-This means that the RESREP template (in columns 010 ‘country’ and 020 ‘ID’) should contain the same list of critical functions as identified in the SRB template, plus any additional functions banks may be requested to include, for example as a result of the 2018 assessment performed by resolution authorities, if available.
-The function ID reported in RESREP Template Z.07.02 FUNC2 should correspond to the function ID of RESREP Template Z.07.01.
-The reporting institution can derive this from the additional auto-filled worksheet with RESREP template Z.07.01 FUNC1.
-Alternatively, we provide below a mapping of SRB and RESREP functions codes.
-Optional functions are not shown.
+Banking groups should nevertheless provide a mapping of their critical functions to individual entities in CIR Template 07.02 FUNC2.
+The SRB and CIR Templates should complement each other.
+This means that the CIR Template (in columns 010 ‘country’ and 020 ‘ID’) should contain the same list of critical functions as identified in the SRB Critical Functions Report , plus any additional functions banks may be requested to include, for example as a result of resolution authorities’ assessment, if available.
+The function ID reported in CIR Template Z.07.02 FUNC2 should correspond to the function ID of CIR Template Z.07.01.